cmdimkpa/db_config/README.md

 ## Design Features

-1. S3 Bucket back-end is cheap, highly-concurrent, always-available and maintenance-free.
+1. S3 Bucket back-end is secure, cheap, highly-concurrent, always-available and maintenance-free.

 2. Python Worker API localizes the database transaction cost (compute and network resources consumed) to the machine the database server is running on, allowing you to distribute network traffic/load over a cluster of servers efficiently while talking to the same storage backend concurrently.